apache/mesos/docs/app-framework-development-guide.md

 In this document we refer to Mesos applications as "frameworks".

-See one of the example framework schedulers in @MESOS_HOME/src/examples/@ to get an idea of what a Mesos framework scheduler and executor in the language of your choice looks like.
+See one of the example framework schedulers in `MESOS_HOME/src/examples/` to get an idea of what a Mesos framework scheduler and executor in the language of your choice looks like.

 ## Create your Framework Scheduler

 You can write a framework scheduler in C, C++, Java/Scala, or Python.
-Your framework scheduler should inherit from the @Scheduler@ class (see API below).
-Your scheduler should create a SchedulerDriver (which will mediate communication between your scheduler and the Mesos master) and then call @SchedulerDriver.run()@
+Your framework scheduler should inherit from the `Scheduler` class (see API below).
+Your scheduler should create a SchedulerDriver (which will mediate communication between your scheduler and the Mesos master) and then call `SchedulerDriver.run()`

 ### Scheduler API

-Declared in @MESOS_HOME/include/mesos/scheduler.hpp@
+Declared in `MESOS_HOME/include/mesos/scheduler.hpp`

 ```
   /**